Dorothy F. Schmidt College of Arts and Letters

-The Dorothy F. Schmidt College of Arts and Letters is one of the ten academic colleges of Florida Atlantic University located in Boca Raton, Florida.
-The Schmidt College of Arts and Letters offers undergraduate and graduate education focused on the humanities, social sciences, and liberal arts.
+The Dorothy F. Schmidt College of Arts and Letters is located in Boca Raton, Florida and is one of the ten academic colleges of Florida Atlantic University.
+The D.F.
+Schmidt College of Arts and Letters is made up by several centers and schools focused on the humanities, social sciences, and liberal arts.
+It offers degrees at the undergraduate and graduate levels.